Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 To turn Off a Touchpoint (for instace to troubleshoot it), right click on its name, then click on the On button.
 To turn it back ON again, right click on the Touchpoint again and click on the OFF button.

-* Related_steps: Indicates the step to which a Touchpoint is associated with a Touchpoint.
+* Related_steps: Indicates the Step to which a Touchpoint is associated with.

 ![image](screenshots/Examples_related_steps_TP.png)